 PA students may NOT prescribe drugs or medications of any kind.
-State law requires a physician must sign all prescriptions.
 Students may NOT sign a prescription for a physician.
 Questions about this policy should be addressed to the Program Director or Clinical Coordinator.

 MISCELLANEOUS

 The student will respect the wishes of the patient if they choose not to have the student participate in their care.